BirukBelihu/Android-Terminal-Emulator/README.md

 # Terminal Emulator for Android

-*Note:* Terminal Emulator for Android development has ended.
-I am not accepting pull requests any more.

 Terminal Emulator for Android is a terminal emulator for communicating with the built-in Android shell.
 It emulates a reasonably large subset of Digital Equipment Corporation VT-100 terminal codes, so that programs like "vi", "Emacs"